tushinski/ts-rest/README.md

     .then(award => /*...*/);
 ```

-Also, nested descriptor can contain other nested descriptors.

 ### Request modifiers
-Request modifiers are special functions used to modify REST client requests.
+Request modifiers are used to modify request parameters and response data during a request.

-They can be specified with `requestModifiers` option (see _Initialization_).
+They can be specified with the `requestModifiers` option (see _Initialization_).

 #### Options modifier
-Modifies default options, which will be passed
-to the `fetch` call during a request;
+Modifies default request parameters (such as headers, content type, etc.);

-`optionsModifier: (defaultOptions: RequestInitOverriding, path: string, method: HTTPMethod) => RequestInitOverriding`
+`optionsModifier: (defaultOptions: RequestModification, path: string, method: HTTPMethod) => RequestModification`

 #### Body modifier
-Modifies data of request body.
+Modifies request body.

 `bodyModifier: (resp: Response, path: string, method: HTTPMethod) => any`

 #### Response modifier
-Modifies response returning by `fetch` during request.
+Modifies response data.

 `responseModifier: (body: any, path: string, method: HTTPMethod) => BodyInit | null`